gitmissv/fullstack-knowledge-base/FullStack/projectManagement.md

 - _Scrum Master_: Middle man that connects and manages the flow of information between the Project Owner and the development team

 - _Scrum Team_: Employees that are ‘hands-on’ and working on tasks.

+#

+### PROJECT MANAGEMENT CONCEPTS

+---

+• Agile: Agile is a software development methodology meant to increase teams’ efficiency by self-organizing the work to promote rapid and flexible response to change.
+• Sprint: Sprint is a pre-determined amount of time (usually two weeks) whereby a team decides on and works to finish a specified amount of work.
+• Kanban: Kanban is a scheduling system or workflow management method developed by an engineer at Toyota that helps visualize the work and promote continuous improvement.
+A Kanban Board in software development usually consists of these three primary columns laid out side by side:
+• First Col: Todo
+• Second Col: In Progress
+• Third Col: Completed
+• Jira: Jira is an advanced project management and issue tracking tool.
+• User Story: A User Story is an example narrative of an imaginary user of a product.
+A typical user story sounds like this: “As a (product name) user, I want (some goal) so that (some reason).”
+• Epic: An Epic is a feature or project goal that is too big for a single sprint.
+They are usually broken down into multiple user stories that, when finished, complete the Epic.

+#